mycpuorg/mycpuorg.github.io/_posts/2020-01-23-c++-smart_pointers.md

 cause troubles for 20 years.
 Or at least, that seemed to be the attitude.
 Basically, ``C++``'s efficiency came from the fact that there were no training wheels.
 The developer was always expected to keep track of resources allocated in their programs.
-This tooks sufficient time away from making the core logic more robust.
+This took sufficient time away from making the core logic more robust.

 But what is ``C++``'s response?
-It's basically same as what was done earlier except with basic ref counting implemetned in the shared pointer it is possible to keep track of all active referrers to the object and simply call the supplied or default constructor.
+It's basically same as what was done earlier except with basic ref counting implemented in the shared pointer it is possible to keep track of all active referrers to the object and simply call the supplied or default constructor.
 Actually, that's pretty clever!
 You are getting the best of both worlds in this case, right?
-The tradeoff is that this smart pointer requires additional memory for keeping ref count and requires updates to the ref counter be via atomic operations.
+The trade-off is that this smart pointer requires additional memory for keeping ref count and requires updates to the ref counter be via atomic operations.